chao05/Prediction-for-Room-Occupancy/README.md

 The dataset is from UCI repository.
 And the dataset link is shown here. https://archive.ics.uci.edu/ml/datasets/Occupancy+Detection+

-A separate 'testing dataset' is provided for validating the performance of model constructed in this notebook.
+A separate 'testing dataset' is provided for validating the performance of model constructed with 'training dataset'.